Add possibility to start indexing an external site at a specific page

 I'd also appreciate if single files as base URL would be supported.

-#3 Updated by Mario Rimann over 12 years ago
+#3 Updated by Mario Rimann almost 13 years ago

 I've attached an initial patch.
 This solves the problem if the baseURL (the starting URL for crawling/indexing) is pointing to a file instead of a domain-root.